-Starting January 1st, 2020, businesses transacting with California residents need to ensure their data collection practices comply with the California Consumer Privacy Act (CCPA).
+Starting January 1st, 2020, businesses transacting with California residents need to ensure their data collection practices comply with the CCPA (California Consumer Privacy Act).
 You may be asking, “What does the CCPA mean for my business?”
 And, more importantly, “How do I make sure that my communications and digital interactions with individuals in California are legal?”
 Cookie Script, the company behind the popular cookie privacy compliance tool, has put together this helpful guide that will answer everything you need to know about the CCPA and how it will impact your business.

 What is the California Consumer Privacy Act (CCPA)?